PATIENT SUPPORT

 PELs do not provide medical care or advice.
 All diagnosis and treatment decisions should be made by you and your doctor.

-Alnylam offers a personalized support program for patients receiving OXLUMO.
+Alnylam offers a support program for patients receiving OXLUMO.
 Support services include:

 Visit AlnylamAssist.com